 District.
-Requests to expend funds that are not approved in the adopted annual

-The District has one major source of discretionary funds -- property tax revenues.
+Requests to expend funds that are not approved in the adopted annual budget will consider both the short-term and long-term fiscal impacts of the decision and be approved by the Board of Directors. - The District has one major source of discretionary funds -- property tax revenues.

 Past, property tax revenues are not a guaranteed revenue stream.
 The State of California ERAF (Educational Revenue Augmentation Fund) has "raided" the District's property taxes every year since 1992, totaling more than \$3.7M.
 The District will minimize commitment of property taxes to long-term projects and instead use property tax reserves to pay for large one-time projects that benefit a cross section of the community.
-If property taxes are committed to a long-term project, the District will have a contingency plan in place to provide funding for that project if property taxes cease. - 6.5 Protect Reserves with Sound Investment Policy and Investments
+If property taxes are committed to a long-term project, the District will have a contingency plan in place to provide funding for that project if property taxes cease.

+6.5 Protect Reserves with Sound Investment Policy and Investments